Measuring app campaigns on Facebook: Everything you need to know

 The MMP offering is centered on the following:

-- Create lists of highly targeted users using device identifiers and then run look-alike targeting or retargeting campaigns on Facebook and / or externally with other DSPs or bidders (when sending to a 3rd party, an MMP cannot identify the data as coming from Facebook)
+Create lists of highly targeted users using device identifiers if available and then run look-alike targeting or retargeting campaigns on Facebook and / or externally with other DSPs or bidders (when sending to a 3rd party, an MMP cannot identify the data as coming from Facebook)

 Different MMPs have different depths of integrations with Facebook, and different features to make the most of your data.
 Therefore, when evaluating which provider to work with, there are four factors to consider: